-The last item on the list, looking for patterns, is the most crucial when interpreting KPIs.
+Looking for patterns is the most crucial activity when interpreting KPIs.
 To illustrate this we will use a new example, the metric "The average time to contract in days".
-This KPI measures the time between a sales order being taken and a contract being finally signed, in days.
+This KPI measures the time between a sales order being taken and a contract being signed, in days.
 Driving down contact negotiation time is a common objective as legal/commercial fees are usually priced in hours and can be very expensive.